codacy/docs/docs/organizations/using-coding-standards.md

 -   If you later edit the tool and code pattern configurations in a coding standard, the repositories following that coding standard automatically start using the updated configurations on the next analysis.
 -   When you customize the tools or code patterns of a repository that follows a coding standard, Codacy warns you that the repository will stop following the coding standard and asks for your confirmation.

 Optionally, set a default coding standard to apply it automatically to all new repositories that you add to Codacy.
-If no coding standard is set as default, new repositories won't follow any coding standard and will use the Codacy default configurations instead.
+If no coding standard is set as default, new repositories don't follow any coding standard and use the Codacy default configurations instead.

 !!! important
     Coding standards turn tools with configuration files on and off.
 Those tool configuration files, however, take precedence over the code patterns defined on the coding standard.